What Are The Sexual Harassment Training NY Penalties For Non-Compliance?

 What State-Level Consequences Look Like

-State agencies can seek compliance orders and remedies in enforcement actions or as part of discrimination cases.
-Non-compliance often becomes evidence that weakens an employer’s defense, invites agency action, and increases exposure to damages.
-The rule requires interactive training, not a passive video that asks nothing of the learner.
+State agencies can seek compliance orders, corrective actions, and other remedies in enforcement proceedings or as part of discrimination cases.
+Non-compliance often appears in the background of disputes, weakening an employer’s defense and increasing exposure to damages.

 Hidden Costs That Hurt More Than A Fine